OceanOC/Oculus-Troubleshooter/README.md

 ## STATUS: SUSPENDED ⚠️

-Due to little to no documentation for OculusDebugToolCLI any new features will not be added There will only be occasional bugfixes but if bugs are found
+Due to little to no documentation for OculusDebugToolCLI any new features will not be added There will only be occasional bugfixes if bugs are found